 A judge initially gave the order for Apple to give “reasonable technical assistance” to the FBI on February 1, however, the case was simply unsealed on April 8.
 Apple has not followed the request.

 Apple’s lawyers said that they hope, Judge Margo Brodie will press the FBI on why Apple’s assistance is necessary for this situation.

-Apple’s thinks not to sue the FBI, and the FBI’s choice to drop its complaint against Apple in the San Bernardino case propose the issue is fading away between both sides.
+Apple’s thinks not to sue the Federal Bureau, and the FBI’s choice to drop its complaint against Apple in the San Bernardino case propose the issue is fading away between both sides.
 However, the encryption dispute stays contentious between Apple the FBI’s guardian office, the U.S. Department of Justice, which uncovered on Friday it plans to keep pushing to constrain Apple to open an iPhone at the center of a Brooklyn drug trafficking case.